waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Battle Information
 ## A. Verified Type Matchups
+*   Fire is SUPER-EFFECTIVE against Bug.
+*   Fire is SUPER-EFFECTIVE against Grass.
 *   Ghost has NO EFFECT on Normal.
 *   Normal has NO EFFECT on Ghost.
 *   Grass is NOT VERY EFFECTIVE against Fire.